Programs/ Primary/ Primary 6 / PSLE Science

 "Why X but not Y" without an explicit contrast

 "Why does water evaporate but salt doesn't?" — student writes about water evaporating and stops.
 The comparison mark goes uncollected because the answer never says why salt behaves differently.
-Loses 1-2 marks per Booklet B contrast question, and there's usually one a paper.
+Can lose 1-2 marks per Booklet B contrast question, and there's usually one a paper.
 Fix: a comparison-template sentence drilled until automatic — "X happens because [reason].
 Y does not happen because [opposite reason]."
 Both halves written, both reasons present, both checked.

 !